peterlee123hi/ml-foundations/README.md

 # ML Foundations

 This is a collection of practical notebooks to revisit core machine learning concepts and the mathematical foundations behind them.
-Each project is kept minimal and transparent using mostly NumPy.
+Each project is minimal using mostly NumPy.
 LLMs were used only to lightly improve written explanations - absolutely no LaTeX, code, or pseudocode was AI-generated.

 ## Educational Projects